novialriptide/Reign.Physics2D/README.md

 # Reign.Physics2D

 Just another fork of [Farseer Physics](https://github.com/Genbox/VelcroPhysics).
+This forked physics engine would be used in [Reign](https://reigngame.net) and will be modified to fit its usecase.
+We are currently in the progress of writing testcases to keep the functionality robust and consistent throughout its releases.
+This package will probably not be available on nuget, only on [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-nuget-registry).
+This will be one of the few projects that will be open-sourced that is directly related to [Reign](https://reigngame.net).

 ## Features